 Ocean Lakes is happy to have your entire family, including your pets!
 Pets (excluding rottwielers, pitt bulls and exotic animals) are allowed at all campsites.
-They are not permitted in our rental sites – sorry!
-When you are here at the campground we ask that you:
+Pets are not permitted in our rental sites – sorry!
+Pet policies while you are at the campground:

 - Sorry, pets are NOT permitted in Ocean Lakes Properties’ rental units, but we do welcome pets at our campsites!